riccardogiampiccolo/dynamic-ringmod/README.md

 ## Usage

-To utilize this code, clone the repository and execute `dynamic_RingModulator_SIM.m` in MATLAB or `python/dynamic_RingModulator.py` with a Python IDE.
+To utilize this code, clone the repository and execute `dynamic_RingModulator_SIM.m` in MATLAB or `python/dynamic_RingModulator.py` within a Python IDE.
 Choose a different diode solver function within `dynamic_RingModulator_SIM.m` to experiment with different methods.

 ## Coming Soon